facebook pageview image

 Tokyo

-Tokyo is a culinary paradise, offering a diverse array of delicious dishes and street food.
+Tokyo is a foodie paradise, offering a diverse array of delicious dishes and street food.
 From sushi and ramen to tempura and yakitori, the city's food scene caters to all tastes and budgets.
 The Tsukiji Outer Market (now moved to Toyosu Market) is famous for its fresh seafood and sushi restaurants.

 Osaka